 Note: Commissions may be earned from the links below.

 Currently my #1 field guide.
-A good balance between a wildflower key, and photographic ID book.
-With superb photography throughout, including stunning portraits and close-ups of key features where relevant, and succinct, no-nonsense text this book will help you identify almost any wildflower that you may encounter in Britain and Ireland… Read more.
+A good balance between a wildflower key, and a photographic ID book.
+With superb photography throughout, including stunning portraits and close-ups of key features where relevant, and succinct, no-nonsense text this book will help you identify almost any wildflower that you may encounter in Britain and Ireland – Read more.

-How to Identify Wild Flowers, Trees and Shrubs in Britain and Ireland.
-Wildflower keys can be hard to get your head around if you aren’t a trained botanist, however, they are well worth having, as the detail of each plant species is listed in minute detail thereby ensuring you can correctly ID a plant… Read more.
+Wildflower keys can be hard to get your head around if you aren’t a trained botanist, however, they are well worth having, as the detail of each plant species is listed in minute detail thereby ensuring you can correctly ID a plant – Read more.